CasTruyers/PXL_LED_ResearchSystem/docs/weeklyReport.md

 I participated in the physical presentation of the students projects at the university on thursday 27/04.
 I placed basil under the lights as demonstration, (not grown under this light).

-I was very suprised by the amount of people that were interested in the interested in the project and asked questions.
+I was very suprised by the amount of people that was interested in the project, a lot of questions have been asked.
 I was there for four hours and almost always busy talking with other students and external visitors.
 A very fulfilling experience!
+My setup can be seen in the image below.

 <p align="center">
   <img src="./media/demoSetup.jpeg" alt="Project presentation" width="320" height="400" />